 The Peculiar Tattoo Artist and Her ‘Badly Done’ Tattoos

 In 2017, she created the @malfeitona Instagram account.
 Malfeitona is a Portuguese term which translates ‘badly done’ in English.
-As the name implies, Helen made it clear to everyone what her artwork is all about.
-Despite her unorthodox approach to the elaborate art of tattoo-making, Helen’s works receive positive remarks from people around the globe.
+As the name implies, Helena made it clear to everyone what her artwork is all about.
+Despite her unorthodox approach to the elaborate art of tattoo-making, Helena’s works receive positive remarks from people around the globe.
 It wasn’t just her friends anymore but more and more people began asking her for tattoos.
 As her name spreads like a wildfire among tattoo enthusiasts, other tattoo artists also started to recognize her designs too.
-Since Helen was new to the craft, some tattoo artists provided her with tips on how to prosper in this career.
-Due to their advice, Helen decided to put up her own shop and take this venture to a business level.
+Since Helena was new to the craft, some tattoo artists provided her with tips on how to prosper in this career.
+Due to their advice, Helena decided to put up her own shop and take this venture to a business level.

 Before you can avail her services, you’ll need to book an appointment first because she also has other works to do.
 Furthermore, you’ll have to personally go to her shop in Brazil to get your tattoo done.
 She also does tours once in a while so check her Instagram for her tour schedule.
 If she happens to visit your place, you can take this opportunity to book for an appointment.

 “I adapt my prices to the area I’m working in.
 In Brazil, the average tattoo costs about R$400 ($100).
 Of course, it depends on how much color and detail a particular design has.
 And if I went to the States, I would have to figure out how much tattoo artists charge their customers there before setting my own price as well.”